DrissssirD/just2Devs/README.md

 # just2Devs
-# Introduction to Student Project Collaboration
+# Introduction to this Collaboration

 ## Welcome!